zmopen/papers/README.md

 # papers
-Share the papers i've read
+Share the papers I've read.
+All the papers are downloaded from the internet.